zz2liu/RNAseq-workflow-using-bowtie2-and-deseq2/README.md

 * {genome}.gene_count/: the gene count matrix (gene x sample), the mapping and count summary (...)
 * {genome}.deseq2/: the differential expression for each contrast.

+# FAQS
+## I heard of Tophat, HISAT and STAR for RNA-seq mapping, is Bowtie2 a solid option?
+## My data is pair-ended, why this pipeline only take half of the reads (R1 reads)?